cew4pf/DS5001_Final_Project/README.md

 **HTML_files**: HTML versions of Jupyter notebooks

+**salex**: folder with CSVs containing various lexicons for sentiment analysis

 **Data**: folder with CSVs generated from text analysis $\rightarrow$ **NOTE THAT THIS IS HOSTED ON UVA BOX**

 *Dickens*